KahuM8/Bayes/README.md

 you can check your java version with the command: java --version

+you can recompile manualy with the comands javac src/bayes/*.java cfm Bayes.jar manifest.txt

+if this says if you get a class not found exception, i have found that the easiest way to fix this is with the following instructions:

 if you have not got that version of java you can recompile it in vscode with your version of java. you can do this by looking in the explorer column go to java projects. if you hover next to where it says java projects click export to jar